Content of this article:

 (Recommend) Replace old disk with cloned drive.
 This is a complete way to test your system migration.
 Shut down your computer after the cloning finishes, disconnect the source hard disk, and install the cloned drive to the right disk bay.
 Then, start your PC.

 The source disk could be plugged in another socket as a secondary storage device.
-If you want to clone system drive along with data partitions to SSD or another hard disk, please choose "Disk Clone".
+Besides system clone, you still can use "Disk Clone" feature to clone system drive along with data partitions to SSD or another hard disk.
+And you can clone hard drive with different size, such as, clone disk to larger disk, clone larger HDD to smaller SSD.